 Black Pepper: (Seasoning) Black pepper is a universal seasoning, and in Uzbek cuisine, it’s no exception.
 It’s used either ground or as whole peppercorns to add heat and enhance the flavor of meats, soups, and vegetable dishes.

-Belyashi: (Pastry) Belyashi are round pastries.
+Belyashi: (Bread) Belyashi are round pastries.
 They can be made “closed” or “open,” with a meat or vegetable filling exposed or not, and are fried until golden brown.
 The outer layer is both chewy and crispy, encasing a juicy, flavorful interior.
 They can also be made “empty,” with just the outer shell, which is then dusted with powdered sugar or served with honey and/or jams.
 Thus, this versatile food can serve as a quick meal, a street food snack, or a dessert.

-Chak-chak: (Pastry) This sweet, sticky treat consists of small dough segments that are deep fried and then coated in a honey syrup.
+Chak-chak: (Dessert) This sweet, sticky treat consists of small dough segments that are deep fried and then coated in a honey syrup.
 Chak-chak is claimed by many Turkic peoples, including the Uzbeks, as a national treat.
 Chak-chak is often served at weddings and major celebrations but is also an everyday treat.

 Chuchvara: (Soup; Main Dish) Chuchvara are small, boiled dumplings filled with minced meat and spices, similar to ravioli.
 They can be served in a broth or with a dressing of butter, sour cream, or vinegar.
 They are a popular dish with children.
 Chuchvara can also be fried after steaming and before serving.